vshy108/jpa-mssql/README.md

   }`

   to .vscode/settings.json if you are using VSCode.
-  After that, then you can run test by click on them.
+  After that, then you can run test by click on them with aid of Spring Tools 4 extension.

 2. Or you can run the tests via `mvn test` after you append maven home to path such as